 - Connect to the IBM MQ server instance through the bastion host instance in your VPC.

 During deployment, you can configure AWS infrastructure components, IBM MQ instance settings, and IBM MQ administration credentials.

-This Quick Start requires a license for IBM MQ.
-To use the Quick Start in your production environment, sign up for an IBM MQ program license at IBM developerWorks (requires an IBMid).
-You’ll need to place the license key in an S3 bucket and specify its location when you launch the Quick Start.
+This Partner Solution requires a license for IBM MQ.
+To use the Partner Solution in a production environment, sign up for an IBM MQ program license at IBM developerWorks (requires IBMid).
+You must place the license key in an Amazon S3 bucket and specify its location when you launch the Partner Solution.

-If you don’t have a license file, the Quick Start will deploy an IBM MQ trial license, which allows 90 days of free usage in a non-production environment.
-After this time, the queue manager will expire.
-You can purchase support at an additional cost, or use the forums.
+If you don’t have a license file, the Partner Solution deploys an IBM MQ trial license, which allows 90 days of free usage in a nonproduction environment.
+After 90 days, the queue manager expires.
+You can purchase support at an additional cost or use the forums.

-If the license file is in place at stack creation time, the IBM MQ server will automatically use the production license.
+If the license file is in place at stack-creation time, the IBM MQ server uses the production license.
 To upgrade from a trial license to a production license after deployment, follow the instructions in the IBM Knowledge Center.

-For more information about licensing terms, see the IBM MQ software license agreement.
+For more information, refer to the IBM MQ software license agreement.